peppertech/OracleJETWorkshop2019/part2.md

 ```
 **TIP:** The above command will build and serve the project using the specific theme that you've stated, as well as all of the variations, like Android, iOS, Windows, and Web (the default).
 If you only want to build and test for web, you can change the last argument to be *web* instead of *all*

-1. In the settings file (_mytheme.web.settings.scss) search for the variable *$brandColor*.
+Going back to your Editor, in the settings file (_mytheme.web.settings.scss) search for the variable *$brandColor*.
 Go to the third instance of the name.
 It should take you to approximately line 291 in the file, and looks like this:

 ![brandcolor variable](images/p2-img003.png);